 VIDEO: Walk Through Important Statements, Websites or Documents with Screen Sharing

-Beyond the technical, mastering the webcam and screen sharing is only part of the equation for the new normal.
+Beyond the technical, mastering the webcam and screen sharing is only part of the equation for the current reality.
 The following soft skills will enable you to establish and deepen relationships whether you are in person or on a screen.

 There are three levels of listening: me, focused, and global.
 Global listening or level three is the deepest level of listening.
 Today’s climate requires that we rely on listening to an even greater degree.
 Stephen Covey’s fifth habit from his book, the 7 Habits of Highly Effective People is “seek first to understand, then to be understood.”1 Real understanding comes from deep listening.
 Deep listening also helps to affirm the person you’re talking to and what they have to say.
 Reference my blog: 3 Habits to help Financial Advisors Connect More Effectively with their Clients, for more information on the importance of listening.